sepi4/myCeloJs/README.md

         - _Rankings can be in some cases incorrect (team games), because log file is not providing information of teams structure.
 Program is trying to make educated guess of a rankings_
 * **version 1.2.0.**
     - Update panel to download updated version of an app.
-* **version 1.1.0.**
-    - Custom ranking file for OBS can be added now in settings.
-    - Partially works with replays.
-All ranks can be easily viewed in drop down menu.